 This false reading happens because most hematology analyzers count platelets by size.

-The clump of platelets is too large to be recognised by the analyzer as made from platelets, so the analyzer is programmed to disregard them.
+The clump of platelets is too large to be recognized by the analyzer as made from platelets, so the analyzer is programmed to disregard them.

 One of the adverse effects of some clinical trial drugs is very low platelet counts.
 Certain drugs destroy blood platelets or prevent the bone marrow from making normal amounts of platelets.